 How we tested our documents

-We last tested a representative sample of all our documents published between September 2018 and September 2019.
-The test was carried out by HM Treasury on 20 September 2019.
+We last tested a representative sample of our documents in September 2020.
+The test was carried out by HM Treasury.

 What we’re doing to improve accessibility